Qadir Yar

-Qadir Yar (1802-1892), born Qadar Baksh, was a Muslim Sandhu Jat and a poet of the Punjabi language.
-Born in Gujranwala, he wrote Punjabi Qissa like Qissa Purana Bhagat, Raja Rasal.
+Qadir Yar (Note: Punjabi: قادر یار) (1802-1892), born Qadar Baksh, was a Muslim Sandhu Jat and a poet of the Punjabi language.
+He wrote Punjabi Qissa like Qissa Purana Bhagat, Raja Rasal.

 Life

-Qadir Yar was born in the village Machhike, in Gujranwala District in Punjab (now in Punjab, Pakistan) during the rule of the Sikh Empire.
+Qadir Yar was born in the village of Machhike, in Gujranwala District during the rule of the Sikh Empire.
 He belonged to an agriculturalist family and was Sandhu by caste.
-The details of his life are not available, except that he received his education at the village mosque.
+The details of his life are not available except that he received his education at the village mosque.

 He was the court poet of the Lahore Darbar, during the reign of Maharaja Ranjit Singh.